code-and-co/codeandcodotcom/_posts/2018-05-09-junior-ui-ux-designer.markdown

 layout: post
 permalink: /careers/:title/
 title: 'Careers at code & co. | Junior UI & UX Designer'
+description: "Design plays a crucial part on every level when we solve mission-critical problems.
+From communicating ideas, to how products look, work and feel.
+We are looking for a Junior Designer to join our design team and become an expert problem solver with us."

 job_title: 'Junior UI & UX Designer'
 subtitle: 'We are looking for a Junior Designer to join our design team.
 Build intuitive, beautiful experiences and become an expert problem solver with us.'